$12 million added to unclaimed property in Maine

 More $380,000 of it is believed to belong to Mainers living in the Portland area.

-“Finding money you didn’t know you had is a bonus,” said Sen. Sanborn.
+“Finding money you didn’t know you had is a bonus,” Sen. Sanborn said in a statement.
 “You may find a little or a large bonus by searching your name on the Treasurer’s website.”

 Head to the Treasurer's Unclaimed Property list here to see if you have any unclaimed money waiting for you.
 It is free to search and you can also search for friends and family and let them know about the unclaimed property.